 - Certified Information Systems Security Professional (CISSP): CISSP is an advanced-level cybersecurity certification put out by (ISC)2.
 It focuses on cybersecurity management skills.

 - Cisco Certified Network Associate (CCNA): At the associate level is where Cisco certifications begin to specialize, and some of the most common ones include CCNA Routing and Switching, CCNA Security, CCNA Cyber Ops and CCNA Data Center.

 - GIAC: GIAC certifications cover topics including cyber defense, penetration testing, digital forensics and incident response, developer and information security management.

 Skills Needed for Cybersecurity Jobs

-It’s easy to assume that one of the top skills recommended for any of these job titles would contain the word “security.”
+It’s easy to assume that a top skill set recommended for any of these job titles would contain the word “security.”
 But what about the less obvious skills?
-As with IT certifications, we’ve filtered through the most popular skills on the job postings.
+As with IT certifications, we’ve filtered through the most popular skills on the job postings:

 - Linux: If you have an Android phone or a security system running at your house, they very well could be running on Linux.
 Because of its versatility and broad use, it can only help you in a cybersecurity career.
 CompTIA Linux+ will validate your Linux skills, showing employers that you have what it takes to work on a wide variety of operating systems and devices.